tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 ![git-config](Images/git-config.png)

-* What are the popular commands of the git CLI?
+* What are popular git CLI commands?

   * `git clone`: Clones a git repository to the local file system.